dheero/OBF.github.io/wiki/Google_Summer_of_Code.md

 ### Before you apply

--   If you want to apply with your own idea, determine which OBF project you would be contributing to, and [contact us](#Contact "wikilink") early on so we can try to find a mentor.
+-   Proposals should extend one of affiliated toolkits, not start a new project.
--   Proposals should extend one of affiliated toolkits.
+-   If you want to apply with your own idea, try to [contact us](#Contact "wikilink") early on so we can work with you to find a mentor and solidify your project idea and application.
 -   [Ask us questions](#Contact "wikilink") about the project idea you have in mind.
 -   Write a project proposal draft, include a project plan (see below), and [bounce those off of us](#Contact "wikilink").

-Again, **students are strongly encouraged to [contact us](#Contact "wikilink") before applying**.
+Again, **students are strongly encouraged to [contact us](#Contact "wikilink") as early as possible**.
 Frequent and early communication is extremely valuable for putting together successful projects.